todd-jang/todd-jang/README.md

 after 90% accomplished "Python for AI & Development Project" + 'Django Application Development with SQL and Databases'^^
 - 💞️ I’m looking forward collaborate in the field of Data Eng'ring of AI foundation model developing Pair Programming with Flask and ReactJS
 NodeJS or the like
-plus any web-platform like EBS education Co. in Korea building with Java Spring boot. asp.NET core or Flask frmework!
+plus any web-platform like EBS education Co. in Korea building with Java Spring boot. asp.NET core or Flask framework!
 OR Building Apps Generating AI in Python.
-So now am doing work with AI API developers in the field of Ultra Low Latent Finance data processing more than 300 concurrences.
+So now am doing work with AI API developers in the field of Ultra Low Latent Finance data processing more than 300 concurrences in accordance with KCFT data compliance.
 - 📫 H o w   t o   r e a c h   m e   -------->     stb.jang@gmail.com

 <!---